jonmikeli/docs/iot/iot-tools.md

 ## Accelerators
 The accelerators have for purpose to increase the productivity of specific tasks.
 For now, accelerators are mainly technical even though they provide different types of value.

+### IoT Accelerator
+The IoT Accelerator takes in charge the deployment of the infrastructure or the platform components of an IoT Solution.
+Inherently, the produced content remains quite technical but this what is expected at this level.

 ## Simulators

 ### Containerized